Madaniya Member Organisations

 Families for Freedom

-Families for Freedom is a women-led movement of Syrian families opposing enforced disappearance and arbitrary detention by the regime and all conflict parties.
+Women-led movement of Syrian families opposing enforced disappearance and arbitrary detention by the regime and all conflict parties.
 They aim to mobilize public pressure for compliance with their demands and will not cease until every last Syrian is freed.
 The movement will expand to include all families with detained or missing members, regardless of religion, political beliefs, or ethnicity.

 -